recyclejs/recycle/docs/quick-start/StatefulComponent.md

-## Click Counter
+## Stateful Component
-In this example we are going to create a simple stateful component with one button and a message indicating how many times that button has been clicked.
+In this example, we are going to create a simple stateful component with a button and a message indicating how many times that button has been clicked.

 ### View